doitintl/QuickQuickstarts/README.md

 Elastic Kubernetes Service would be a good next steps, and then  EC2 and Google Compute Engine are possibilities, but we could also explore other cloud providers' offerings.

+## Simplicity

+I worked to keep the scripts as simple as possible, and in some platforms, like App Engine Standard Environment and Cloud Functions, the script is  just a single `deploy` command followed by access to a known URL

+But some platforms, like Cloud Run and ECS, require building and pushing a container; and Lambda need an IAM role as well.

+The code is mostly sequential commands, but in some platforms,  the output of one command needs to be parsed to get input into the next, and in some, the launch is non-blocking, so that the script has to poll until the platform is ready.

 # More Reading
-For an explanation of the steps to "Hello World," see the Quickstart and Getting Started article linked from each technology's README.
+For an explanation of the steps to "Hello World," see the Quickstart and Getting Started article linked from each platforms's README.
 The `deploy.sh` scripts in the repository resemble the code embedded in these articles, but are even more stripped down.

-# Simplicity
-If all you want is to get to Hello World,  the shortest scripts are those for Google's App Engine Standard Environment and Cloud Functions; in AWS,  Elastic Beanstalk is the simplest followed by Lightsail.
-Still, though it's tempting to compare the web technoplogies, it's  important to remember their differences:  Some are more managed, others have more flexibility and breadth of functionality.
-Some require no configuration files to get started, but others offer a simpler command-line options.